Car Insurance

 The percentage of discount generally increases with each claim-free year, up to a specified limit.
 This discount serves as an incentive for policyholders to drive safely and avoid making unnecessary claims.

-Yes, you can add someone to an existing car insurance policy.
-This process is typically straightforward and can often be accomplished with a quick phone call to your insurance provider.
+It depends, on certain factors, as the ability to add someone to your car insurance will depend on the underwriter of the insurance policy.
+However, in the event that you are accepted, this process is typically straightforward and can often be accomplished with a quick phone call to your insurance provider.
 The individual you are adding could be a spouse, a family member, or even a friend who frequently uses the vehicle.

 It’s important to remember that adding someone to your policy can potentially impact the cost of your premium.
 The insurance company will need to assess the risk associated with insuring the additional driver, considering their driving record, age, and other relevant factors.